vermont42/ProgrammaticLayout/README.md

 2\.
 Poke around the code and storyboard.
 The app is intended to be simple enough to grok without much effort but complicated enough to demonstrate various PL techniques.

 The app is intended to be simple to understand, but here are some comments.
 * There is no way to edit attributed strings in IB, so the app uses a sort of Markdown-lite that allows different formatting for headings, subheadings, and URLs.
-See `StringExtensions.swift` and `Credits.swift` for details.
-This technique, developed for [RaceRunner](https://itunes.apple.com/us/app/racerunner-run-tracking-app/id1065017082) and used by [Conjugar](https://itunes.apple.com/us/app/conjugar/id1236500467), works pretty well.
+See `StringExtensions.swift` and `Credits.swift` for implementation and use, respectively.
+This technique, developed for [RaceRunner](https://itunes.apple.com/us/app/racerunner-run-tracking-app/id1065017082) and used by [Conjugar](https://itunes.apple.com/us/app/conjugar/id1236500467), works well in this and other simple use cases despite not providing the full power of Markdown.

 * There is, [on information and belief](https://dictionary.law.com/Default.aspx?selected=954), no way to set tab- or navigation-bar fonts in IB, so the app uses an app-delegate-initiated approach from StackOverflow.
 * App-and-button icons are from [The Noun Project](https://thenounproject.com).
 Consider using this website if you need professional-grade icons but do not have the skill to make them or the budget to commission them.